 Of course, she doesn’t know that she’s doing it at the time.
 Charles Darnay has given up his lands and his title.
-He’s disgusted by the way that the aristocracy has been handling (or mis-handling) affairs in France.
+He’s disgusted by the way that the aristocracy has been handling (or mishandling) affairs in France.
 He earns his living as a tutor; the Manettes continue to have a carefree, happy life.
 Or do they?

 Revolutionary fever is building in France.
 The house of Charles's family is burned, which is just fine.
 In fact, just about everybody thinks it’s a good idea.
-Unfortunately, however, a steward of the land gets caught in the cross-fire.
+Unfortunately, however, a steward of the land gets caught in the crossfire.
 He’s imprisoned for helping the aristocracy.
 When Charles hears about this, he realizes that he has to return to France to help free his old servant.

 As the French Republic emerges, chaos rules the land.
 Charles picks the wrong time to head back to France.
 He’s immediately arrested.
-Luckily, Dr. Manette has some sway in France because he was once wrongly imprisoned by the aristocracy.
+Luckily, Doctor Manette has some sway in France because he was once wrongly imprisoned by the aristocracy.
 He manages to get Charles released.

 Wait; can’t you only get tried once?
 Well, there are new laws in France now.
 In fact, some might say that there are no laws in France now.
-In court, the jury reads a letter written by Dr. Manette during his imprisonment.
+In court, the jury reads a letter written by Doctor Manette during his imprisonment.
 In it, he reveals that Charles's father was the one who put him in prison in the first place.
 Charles is immediately sentenced to death.

 Sydney Carton, the ne’er-do-well who miraculously saved Charles years earlier, comes back to repeat his heroics.
 Sydney’s in love with Lucie, see, so this is his way of demonstrating his love for her.
 He switches places with Charles in prison.

 La Guillotine isn’t stopping anytime soon.
 Today, in fact, it whacks off fifty-two heads.
 There’s no real positive way to account for the present moment.
 Instead, Dickens does something pretty amazing: he uses the thoughts of a dying man to predict a happy ending in the future.
-Any happiness that is to come, of course, takes place off stage.
+Any happiness that is to come, of course, takes place off-stage.
 That’s why the carriage containing all our other favorite characters has rolled away.